Frida (2024 film): Production

 Long before Frida was conceived, Gutierrez noticed the abundance of existing writing from the Mexican painter yet not a narrative told from her own words.
 She then approached Julie Cohen and Betsy West, the directors of RBG and Julia, for insight on how to make a larger-than-life documentary about a female icon.
 While some studios found the prospect of a Spanish-only film to be daunting, especially with its experimental elements in visuals and sounds, a few distributors eventually took on Gutierrez's vision for a directorial debut: a documentary sourced from Kahlo's own words.

 The film draws upon many multimedia elements, including but not limited to voice acting, animation, and restoration of materials in old and antiquated formats.
 The words of Kahlo herself, taken from her own writing, are narrated by Fernanda Echevarría, and Gutierrez worked with several animators based in Mexico to add a visual counterpart to her film's sound.
-In order to shape and inform the timeline of Kahlo's life and career, Gutierrez drew upon American historian Hayden Herrara's 1983 book Frida: A Biography of Frida Kahlo and directors Karen and David Crommie's 1976 The Life and Death of Frida Kahlo.
+To shape and inform the timeline of Kahlo's life and career, Gutierrez drew upon American historian Hayden Herrara's 1983 book Frida: A Biography of Frida Kahlo and directors Karen and David Crommie's 1976 The Life and Death of Frida Kahlo.
 With permission, Gutierrez was given access to Herrera's research which she had used for his book.
 In Herrera's attic, Gutierrez found a diversity of transcripts, writing, and other primary sources.

 Outside of Herrera's own research, among the archival materials used for Frida were collections of the Hoover Institution Library and Archives.
 Much of the footage used, specifically at Kahlo's Blue House, was taken by American photographer Ivan Heisler, who also managed to capture footage of Kahlo's hospitable encounters with Trotsky.
-Just in time for showing at the Sundance Film Festival, the Hoover Institution remastered their footage to 4K in order to provide the best possible quality for Gutierrez.
+Just in time for showing at the Sundance Film Festival, the Hoover Institution remastered their footage to 4K to provide the best possible quality for Gutierrez.
 Additionally used were the papers of Bertram D. Wolfe, an American communist and friend of Rivera who personally held many photos of Kahlo and Rivera, several of which are seen in the film.